outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

       - why would patterns like textures make it through as a semantic filter - bc the repetition is interpreted as significant by network design, or the texture is likely to be located in more data subsets than a shape https://www.quantamagazine.org/where-we-see-shapes-ai-sees-textures-20190701/

-    - document how rules develop on stability
+    - document how rules develop on stability & how foundations are connected & destroyed

     - systematize your definitions of info objects, to include analysis that produces relationships of core objects like opposites to their relevant forms (anti-symmetry) in addition to permuted object states (asymmetry), such as an anti-strategy, anti-information, anti-pattern

-      - add synchronization object & certainty object leading to inevitable collisions (like the collision of compounding forces producing a phase shift
+      - add technicality, synchronization, & certainty objects leading to inevitable collisions
+        - the collision of compounding forces producing a phase shift
-        (like lack of attention in one driver and false panic in a second driver leading to a car crash)
+        - lack of attention in one driver and false panic in a second driver leading to a car crash given the bases where their processes originate
       - define alignment on interfaces (compounding, coordinating, parallel, similar, etc)
       - start with these info object transforms that filter the most info: opposite, invalidating, symmetric, core, aligning, boundary-breaking, phase shift activating, structure stabilizing, constant changing, converging
       - add core info objects (core strategies, core assumptions) so you can make a network of graphs for a system